n1ckfg/tiltProcessing/README.md

 # tiltProcessing
-Read Tilt Brush files in Processing.
+Tilt Brush reader for Processing by @n1ckfg.
+Adapted from three.js TiltLoader.

 Last tested in Processing 3.5.